-What owners are saying about BIM "We've seen that during design that as many as 1,200 meaningful clashes were resolved before even the 100 percent CD (construction documentation) mark."
+"We've seen that during design that as many as 1,200 meaningful clashes were resolved before even the 100 percent CD (construction documentation) mark."
 Shrimant Jaruhar, Northwestern Memorial Hospital Keep the clients you win After you win clients, you want to keep them.
 Among BIM users, 49 percent perceived that BIM helps achieve exactly that goal.
 It's easy to understand why.
 Once owners experience the benefits you can deliver with BIM, they're going to be reluctant to seek design help elsewhere.
 They're also more likely to refer peers to your firm.
 Clients approach projects with high quality expectations.
 When outcomes fail to meet those expectations, they're not likely to turn into repeat business.
 Of owners that use BIM on projects, a sky-high 93 percent feel that their projects meet their quality expectations.
 That same percentage of owners-93 percent-found that BIM actually improved the quality/function of the final design.
 For owners, time is money, and nearly half of owners found that BIM accelerated project completion by at least 5 percent.
-Owners agree

-BIM projects meet expectations - 8 McGraw-Hill Construction, SmartMarket Report: The Business Value of BIM in North America, 2012 - McGraw-Hill Construction, SmartMarket Report: Managing Uncertainty and Expectations in Building Design and Construction, 2014 - Dodge Data & Analytics, SmartMarket Report: Measuring the Impact of BIM on Complex Buildings, 2015 - 11 Ibid

-"BIM has changed the industry because, when used well, it leads to better buildings and better results for clients.
+- McGraw-Hill Construction, SmartMarket Report: Managing Uncertainty and Expectations in Building Design and Construction, 2014 - Dodge Data & Analytics, SmartMarket Report: Measuring the Impact of BIM on Complex Buildings, 2015 // "BIM has changed the industry because, when used well, it leads to better buildings and better results for clients.
 We've been able to share BIM with clients and show them why it matters.
 BIM means fewer surprises in the field, better collaboration, and increased efficiency."
-Ruth Baleiko, Principal, Miller Hull Partnership Produce higher quality work When you follow a BIM process, you develop an intelligent building model.
+Ruth Baleiko, Principal, Miller Hull Partnership Ibid INCREASE QUALITY Produce higher quality work When you follow a BIM process, you develop an intelligent building model.
 That intelligence not only gives insight into how the building will perform, it lets you make changes more quickly and easily.
 The combination of deeper understanding and speed proves powerful as you refine your designs.
-Of architects that use BIM, 74 percent found that BIM improved project outcomes, and 89 percent reported that BIM improved the quality of the final design.
+Of architects that use BIM, 74 percent found that BIM improved project outcomes, and 89 percent reported that BIM improved the final design.
 Whereas with a 2D process you might explore just a few options, BIM makes it easy to explore dozens-or even infinite possibilities as you connect to more tools.
 Not sure of the best siting option?
 Tweak the position of the building iteratively.
 See how small and large changes affect factors like lighting.
 You can employ that same exploration as you make virtually every design decision.
-The 3D visualizations that are essential to the BIM process can also help you include more and better input from the client.
-For instance, if you're designing a kitchen in a single-family home, show the clients a 3D rendering of your design and get their feedback.
-They'll be able to easily imagine how they will live, work and entertain in the space.
-The end result is a project designed with more understanding of how each choice contributes to a better outcome.
+The 3D visualizations that are essential to the BIM process can also help you include more and better input from the client team.
+For instance, if you're designing nursing stations at a hospital, show the actual nurses the designs and get their feedback.
+They'll be able to easily visualize how the stations will look.
+The end result is a building designed with more understanding of how each choice contributes to a better outcome.

-of architects found that BIM improved project outcomes &lt;sup>12 McGraw-Hill Construction, SmartMarket Report: The Business Value of BIM in North America, 2012 &lt;sup>13 Dodge Data & Analytics, SmartMarket Report: Measuring the Impact of BIM on Complex Buildings, 2015
+of architects found that BIM improved project outcomes &lt;sup>13 Dodge Data & Analytics, SmartMarket Report: Measuring the Impact of BIM on Complex Buildings, 2015 INCREASE QUALITY